la-ots/pelican/docs/foundation/agency-theming.md

 - Adjust Status Colors to be distinct
 - Use supporting Brand Colors for buttons
 - Only use brand-colored buttons in select regions like the top or bottom of a page.
-Use [UI-colored buttons](/foundation/ui-colors/#ui-vs-ui-blue) in between the top and bottom of page.

 To prevent ambiguity in this situation, you could try one of a few strategies: